ccdcoe/roboblue/dxlgrr/README.md

 #### Logging

-The Historian service logs using the standard Python logging library.
+The DXL GRR service logs using the standard Python logging library.
 Behaviour of the logger can be configured using the logging configuration file as described [here](https://docs.python.org/2/library/logging.config.html#configuration-file-format).
 By default, the service looks for the configuration file as `./config/logging.config` in its working directory.
 Note that this file can be omitted.